Our Mission: Ministry for Ritual Abuse and Trauma Survivors

-CONSULTING: To provide Intensive Prayer Ministry in an office setting to survivors of trauma with their support person and consultations via phone to lay persons, pastors, and professionals in order to develop and/or enhance their skills in working with severely wounded men, women and children.
+CONSULTING: To provide Intensive Prayer Ministry in an office setting to survivors of trauma including human trafficking and ritual abuse, with their support person and consultations via phone to lay persons, pastors, and professionals in order to develop and/or enhance their skills in working with severely wounded men, women and children.

 ADVOCACY: To advocate by means of establishing networks of support in communities across the nation and the world to provide the resources for severely wounded men, women, and children according to Isaiah 58:6-7

 - loose the chains of injustice and untie the cords of the yoke (share the gospel of Jesus Messiah)

 - set the oppressed free and break every yoke (provide spiritual warfare)

 - when you see the naked, to clothe him

 RESOURCES: To provide resources in meeting the spiritual, physical and emotional needs of the wounded, facilitating their safety and healing.
 Resources include a community house (of women who have had severe trauma), care-giving, spiritual support networks, prayer ministry, consulting with various professional groups with sensitivity and understanding of the impact of severe trauma on local, national, and international levels.

 EDUCATION: To educate communities, churches and interested organizations about the serious impact severe trauma has on men, women, and children, along with the needs and issues that arise out of this type of woundedness, through the offering of one week seminars and extended internship training for national and international students.
 To provide more materials through our CARE Packaging ministry which sells a variety of books, audios, videos, DVDs and articles related to issues of severe trauma.

 Cheryl Knight, President of the Board and Staff Member